 The parent body, through Governing Council and its committees meets twice a term and sets overarching policy directions and has input into budget preparation, and the Site Plan and School Context Statement.

-There are elected sub-committees for: Finance (includes oversight of the school financial position/finances), Information Communication Technology, Promotions and Fundraising, Sports, and Grounds.
+There are elected sub-committees for: Finance (includes oversight of the school financial position/finances), Information Communication Technology, Parents and Friends, Sports, and Grounds.

 Staff meetings will make decisions through consensus as much as possible with staff being provided with as much information as possible on any issue.